 8. Teach Them To Share You

-As middle children don’t get enough time with you, explain and talk to them about why that doesn’t happen.
+If middle children don’t get as much time with you as they would like, explain and talk to them about why that doesn’t happen.
 Communicate with them and understand their fears.
 You have to let them know that you can’t always be present and that they would sometimes have to make do without you.

-Also, tell them about how the youngest needs more care as she is still growing up.
-Try to be moderate and communicate well.
-Let them know why you do what you do, always.
+Also, tell them about how the youngest needs more care as they are still growing up.
+Try to communicate well.
+Let them know why you do what you do.

 Challenges For A Middle Child: